kyutai-labs/moshi-finetune/README.md

 Once your model is trained, you can use it in interactive mode using [moshi](https://github.com/kyutai-labs/moshi).
 The package should already be in your environment if you used the `requirements.txt` file.
-If not, you can install it using `pip install moshi`.
+If not, you can install it using `pip install git+https://git@github.com/kyutai-labs/moshi.git#egg=moshi&subdirectory=moshi`.

 #### 2️⃣ Run inference using the fine-tuned model